Azure/azure-sdk-for-js/sdk/test-utils/recorder-new/MIGRATION.md

 ## Changes to NPM scripts

 For the unified recorder client library to work, the [test proxy server] must be active while you are running your tests.
 Helpers have been added to the `dev-tool` package which manage starting and stopping the test proxy server before and after your tests are run.
-These helpers use the test proxy server Docker image.
-Therefore, Docker must be installed in your development environment.

-The script defined in `package.json` to run the browser tests should be replaced with `dev-tool run test:browser`, and the script to run the Node tests should look something like `dev tool run test:node-ts-input --mocha=\"--timeout 1200000 'test/**/*.spec.ts'`.
-In the case of the Node tests, the `--mocha="..."` parameter can be used to specify arguments to be passed through to Mocha.
-For example:
+Update your test scripts based on the following examples:

 | Script              | Before migration                                                                                                                                                                         | After migration                                                                                                                        |
 | :------------------ | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------- |